UBC-STAT/stat-406/computing.md

 ```
 and continue working.

-_(3) If you started from `<some-branch>`:_
+_(3) If you started from `<some-branch>` instead of `main`:_
 This one is harder, and I would suggest getting in touch with the TAs.
 Here's the procedure.
 ```
 git commit -am "uhoh, I need to be on a different branch" git branch <new-branch-name>
 ```
-Commit your work, then create a new branch.
+Commit your work with a dumb message, then create a new branch.
 It's got all your stuff.
 ```
 git log
 ```
 Locate the most recent commit before you started working.
 It's a long string like `ac2a8365ce0fa220c11e658c98212020fa2ba7d1`.
 Then,
 ```
-git rebase --onto master ac2a8 <new-branch-name>
+git rebase --onto main ac2a8 <new-branch-name>
 git checkout <new-branch-name>
 ```
-This makes the new branch look like the `master` but without the differences from master that are on `ac2a8`.
+This makes the new branch look like the `master` but without the differences from master that are on `ac2a8` and WITH all the work you did after `ac2a8`.
 It's pretty cool.
 And should work.
 Finally, we switch to our new branch.